GuardianOfGods/unity-mobile-developer/Readme.md

 - Here are the three most popular and powerful IDEs that I recommend you use:

 **1. JetBrains Rider**
-- High Performance: Rider is known for its high performance and fast processing speed.
+- **High Performance**: Rider is known for its high performance and fast processing speed.
-- Powerful Refactoring: Provides strong refactoring tools to improve code quality.
+- **Powerful Refactoring**: Provides strong refactoring tools to improve code quality.
-- Code Analysis: Code analysis features help detect errors and improve code.
+- **Code Analysis**: Code analysis features help detect errors and improve code.
-- Good Unity Integration: Rider offers good integration with Unity, including debugging and code navigation.
+- **Good Unity Integration**: Rider offers good integration with Unity, including debugging and code navigation.

 **2. Visual Studio Code (VS Code)**
-- Lightweight and Flexible: VS Code is a lightweight IDE that can be easily customized and extended with extensions.
+- **Lightweight and Flexible**: VS Code is a lightweight IDE that can be easily customized and extended with extensions.
-- Unity Extensions: Extensions like Unity Tools and Unity Debugger enhance Unity development capabilities.
+- **Unity Extensions**: Extensions like Unity Tools and Unity Debugger enhance Unity development capabilities.
-- Supports Multiple Languages: Supports various programming languages and frameworks, not just C#.
+- **Supports Multiple Languages**: Supports various programming languages and frameworks, not just C#.

 **3. Microsoft Visual Studio**
-- Good Integration with Unity: Visual Studio provides deep integration with Unity, including debugging, code navigation, and project management.
+- **Good Integration with Unity**: Visual Studio provides deep integration with Unity, including debugging, code navigation, and project management.
-- IntelliSense: Intelligent code completion helps speed up coding and reduce syntax errors.
+- **IntelliSense**: Intelligent code completion helps speed up coding and reduce syntax errors.
-- Powerful Debugging Tools: Visual Studio offers robust debugging tools that make it easy to test and fix errors.
+- **Powerful Debugging Tools**: Visual Studio offers robust debugging tools that make it easy to test and fix errors.
-- Extensions and Plugins: There are numerous extensions and plugins available to enhance the development experience.
+- **Extensions and Plugins**: There are numerous extensions and plugins available to enhance the development experience.

 ### Attach IDE